 So what exactly does Brax do?

 First it will take 5 titles and 5 images then turn them into 25 ads for content recommendation networks.
-Next it connects directly to your Outbrain account using the Outbrain Amplify API and provides an RSS feed to pull the ads directly into Taboola, Gravity and Content.ad.
+Next it connects directly to your Outbrain, Taboola, Yahoo, Revcontent or Content.ad account using the Network APIs.

 This is a total game changer.
 It took the time to create 50 ads in 4 networks from about an hour to three minutes.
 Create a free Brax account here.